 This introductory three-week course provides a foundational understanding of photography history.

-Developed and facilitated by RMIT University’s Professor Daniel Palmer with the NGV, the course enables a close study of significant works in the NGV Collection of photography – Australia’s first art museum to introduce a dedicated photography collection in 1967 – to consider and analyse the history of, and key people, contexts and moments, in photography.
+Developed and facilitated by RMIT University’s Professor Daniel Palmer with the NGV, the course enables a close study of internationally significant works in the NGV Collection of photography – Australia’s first art museum to introduce a dedicated photography collection in 1967 – to consider and analyse the history of, and key people, contexts and moments, in photography.
 The course will introduce participants to key artists including Man Ray, Henri Cartier-Bresson, Dorothea Lange, Max Dupain, Olive Cotton, Nan Goldin, Tracey Moffatt, and Jeff Wall, among others.

-In completing this course, participants will be equipped with skills to understand, analyse and discuss Australian and international photography.
+In completing this course, participants will be equipped with foundational skills to understand, analyse and discuss Australian and international photography.
 The course is ideal for photography enthusiasts or anyone looking to expand or deepen their art history knowledge, with a focus on the powerful and varied medium of photography.

 Daniel Palmer is a Professor in the School of Art at RMIT University where he leads the Art History and Theory program.
 A former curator at the Centre for Contemporary Photography, Palmer, has taught the history and theory of photography for over twenty years at the University of Melbourne, Photography Studies College, Monash University and RMIT University.
 Well known in Australia and internationally for his writings on photography, Palmer’s books include Installation View: Photography Exhibitions in Australia 1848–2020 (Perimeter Editions 2021) with Martyn Jolly; Photography and Collaboration: From Conceptual Art to Crowdsourcing (Bloomsbury 2017); The Culture of Photography in Public Space (Intellect 2015), edited with Anne Marsh and Melissa Miles; and Twelve Australian Photo Artists (Piper Press, 2009), co-authored with Blair French.
 The recipient of multiple awards and grants, his scholarly writings on photography and contemporary art have appeared in journals such as Photographies, Philosophy of Photography, History of Photography and Photography and Culture.